 The string includes no leading, trailing, or embedded space characters between lexical elements.
 The library name property is the value of the LibLogicalName property of the object that represents the library containing the design unit.
 If the design unit is a primary unit, the design unit name property is the value of the Name property of the object that represents the design unit in the library information model, and the colon character and body name property are not included in the string.
-If the design unit is an architecture body, the design unit name property is the value of the Name property of the object that represents the corresponding entity declaration in the library information model, and the body name property is the simple name of the architecture body.
-If the design unit is a package body, the design unit name property is the value of the Name property of the object that represents the package declaration in the library information model, and the body name property is the letters body with the case of letters not specified by this standard.
+If the design unit is an architecture body, the design unit name property is the value of the Name property of the object that represents the corresponding entity declaration in the library information model, and the body name property is the value of the Name property of the object that represents the package declaration in the library information model, and the body name property is the letters body with the case of letters not specified by this standard.